 You can pick this up for yourself by going to http://www.godless.com or by downloading the Godless app to your mobile device.
 The link is below:

-You can obtain this terrific little tale by going to http://www.godless.com or by using the Godless app on your favorite mobile device.
-Unfortunately, Amazon has determined this title should be banned twice now.
+You can obtain this title for yourself by going to http://www.godless.com or by downloading the Godless app to your mobile device.
 The link is below: